 Complete the Application for electricity supply form PDF, 237.31 KB if you are moving into a property and have not previously been a Cowell Electric Supply customer.

-- 120 mono-crystalline panels, each producing up to 175W of electricity
+- 120 mono-crystalline panels, producing up to 21 kilowatts (kW) of electricity

 - a 50 kVA bi-directional inverter connected to the diesel generator controls and battery array.